 Sometimes, we’re asked, “ What should I do after suffering a fall at work?”.
 So, below we’ve outlined a few informational points on common causes of falls at work, high-risk jobs, what to do after a fall at work/steps to take, whether you can claim for a fall in the workplace, and slips, trips, and fall compensation.

-Common causes of falls at work
+Common causes of a fall at work

 Different industries will have different typical causes of fall or slips in the workplace, but usually, these can be categorized into failures in health & safety procedures or falls caused by employee carelessness.